continuedev/continue/docs/docs/tutorials/continue-fundamentals.md

 - **Configuration and Providers**: Set up your `config.json` to specify models from different providers based on your requirements.
 - **Context Usage**: Customize context providers to make sure the AI gets the most relevant information during coding sessions.
 - **Code Indexing**: Ensure your codebase is indexed to exploit all of Continue’s advanced coding features effectively.

-### Further Reading

-To delve deeper into these concepts, you might want to explore specific sections in the documentation related to:

-- **Setting Up LLM Providers**: Information on various providers and related configurations.
-- **Customizing Context Providers**: Methods for fine-tuning how context is gathered and used.
-- **Configuring Continue**: Detailed guide on setting up and modifying `config.json`.
-- **Understanding Code Indexing**: Exploring how indexing works and how to configure it for your projects.

-These topics collectively form the foundational knowledge necessary for effectively using Continue with Llama 3.1 or any other supported language model.